If you’re looking for the best things to do in Savannah, Georgia, to make your trip the most memorable, you’ve come to the right place!

 While in the area for the Historic Savannah Theatre, make sure to stop by Chippewa Square, best known for its bus bench scenes in the 1994 film, Forrest Gump.

-If you’re into movies, this is one of the best things to do in Savannah.
+If you’re into movies, this is one of the best attractions in Savannah.
+Forrest Gump is just one of the many movies filmed in Georgia.

 The bench is no longer in Chippewa Square, but if you’d like to see it, it’s now placed in the Savannah History Museum about a half-mile away just off Martin Luter King Jr. Blvd. and Liberty Street.